-Aya's latest project emerged from an interactive and intimate exploratory process around the topic of failure (from personal, artistic, career, systemic), and has taken shape, organically, as an autobiographical, darkly humorous and humorously dark look at her relationship with her father through his life and beyond his death.
+Aya's latest project emerged from an interactive and intimate exploratory process around the topic of failure (from personal, artistic, career, systemic), and has taken shape, organically, as THE NOSEBLEED, an autobiographical, darkly humorous and humorously dark look at her relationship with her father through his life and beyond his death.

 This project was developed through the Parent Artist Space Grant at Brooklyn Art Exchange in the winter/spring of 2017, and her artist residency at BAX in the 2017-2018 season.